People quote Albert Einstein a lot. That’s absolutely fine. He said lots of profound things and there are far worse people you could be quoting.

 There's nothing wrong with hearing an interesting Einstein quotation and putting it on your blog or T-shirt or whatever.
 But don’t grab stuff from inspirational-quote websites or image searches you’ve done on the words “Einstein”, “genius” and “intelligent”.
 There’s a couple of minor reasons not to do it and one really fundamental one.
 Minor reasons first:

 Take one of the most famous Einstein quotations ever: “God does not play dice with the universe.”
 Quoted alone this is a bit misleading.
 Originally he wrote, in a letter to Max Born dated December 4th 1926, “I, at any rate, am convinced that he is not playing dice.”

-Well, actually it was: “Ich jedenfallsbin überzeugt, dass er nicht spielt Würfel“ because Einstein said very little in English and spoke mostly German.
+Well, actually it was: “Ich jedenfallsbin überzeugt, dass er nicht spielt Würfel“ because Einstein spoke mostly German.

-Also, to put the above quotation in context, Einstein was not religious at all.
-He was deistic and borrowed from the philosophy of Spinoza, but when he talks about God he is not talking about the God worshipped in any religion.
-In fact, he never really uses the word God in his writings, referring instead to “the old one“ which meant something very specific.
-So the first problem with quoting Einstein is that it’s going to be a translation taken out of context.
+Also, to put the above quotation in context, Einstein was not religious.
+He was deistic and when he talks about God he is not talking about the God worshipped in any religion.
+In fact, he never really uses the word God in his writings, referring instead to “the old one“ which meant "whatever caused the laws of nature to be this way".
+So the first problem with quoting Einstein is that it’s often a translation taken out of context.

 Problem 2: Accuracy

 Check out the following Einstein quotations.
 You’ve probably heard some of them: